humhub/humhub/protected/humhub/docs/guide/theme/theming-migrate.md

 # Theming Migration Guide

-Here you will learn how you can adapt existing themes to working fine with actually versions.
+Here you will learn how you can adapt existing themes to work with the latest HumHub versions.

 ## Migrate to 1.2

+### Use of new Theming

+HumHub 1.2 introduced an enhanced theming structure, which allows you to overwrite only the style definitions you want to change.
+This leads to smaller and cleaner themes without the need to manually maintain each small style change or addition of a new release.
+Please refer to the  [Theming Guide](theming-index.md) for more details about the new theme structure.

+> Note: You can still use your old theme, but you'll have to maintain your theme manually as before.
+You should at least create your themes `variables.less` file as described in the following, since these variables are used within your mails.

+The steps below, describe how to merge your old theme to the new theming structure:

+1. Download HumHub 1.2.
+2. Copy your theme folder to `humhub\themes` of your HumHub 1.2 project folder.
+3. Copy the following directory into your theme `humhub\themes\HumHub\less`.
+4. Seperate your theme variables into `humhub\themes\yourTheme\less\variables.less`.
+Use the new variable names used in `humhub\static\less\variables.less`.
+5. Ideally, only add the differences between your theme and the default theme to `humhub\themes\yourTheme\less\theme.less`.
+6. Build your theme with `lessc -x build.less ../css/theme.css`.

+If your theme overwrites major parts of the defalt theme, you can disable the import of some default less files by setting variables as for example `@prev-login: true;` to disable the import of `humhub/static/less/login.less`.
+Please see the [Theming Guide](theming-index.md) for more information about this technique.

+> Info: You should rebuild your theme after each HumHub release to adopt new theme changes automatically.

+> Info: If your theme directory resides outside the `themes` directory, you'll have to edit the `@HUMHUB` variable within the `build.less` file to point to the `static/less` directory of your HumHub v1.2 directory.

 ### Stream

-The new stream js rewrite requires some additional data-* attributes, which have to be added in case your theme overwrites either the stream or streamentry view/layout.
-Furthermore the frontend modules configuration was added to the `stream.php` file.
+The new stream javascript rewrite requires some additional data-* attributes, which have to be added in case your theme overwrites one of the mentioned files.

-Please see the following files for changes:
+Please check the following files for changes, in case your theme does overwrite those files:

-`protected/humhub/modules/stream/widget/views/stream.php`

-`protected/humhub/modules/content/views/layouts/wallEntry.php`
+- protected/humhub/modules/stream/widget/views/stream.php
+- protected/humhub/modules/content/views/layouts/wallEntry.php

 The same applies to the activity stream:

-`protected/humhub/modules/activity/widget/views/activityStream.php`

-`protected/humhub/modules/activity/views/layouts/web.php`
+- protected/humhub/modules/activity/widget/views/activityStream.php
+- protected/humhub/modules/activity/views/layouts/web.php

-### Status Bar
+### Legacy Themes

-We added a new status bar and a loader for pjax loading to the theme.less.
-Please see the following file for 1.2 changes (at the buttom):
+Old themes, should check the following file for changes:

-`themes/HumHub/css/theme.less`
+`humhub/themes/HumHub/css/theme.deprecated.less`

+> Note: This file will not be maintained in the future.

 ### Layout